zachgozlan/zachgozlan_site/README.md

 # zachgozlan_site
-A personal web page using quarto and github pages
+A personal web page using quarto and github pages, viewable at zachgozlan.info Last updated January 25, 2025